The Brookline Lawyers

 Boston Liquor License Lawyer

-The Boston liquor license lawyers at Walters, Shannon, & Jensen focus on local alcohol license transfers in Boston and throughout the Greater Boston region.
+The Boston liquor license lawyers at Walters, & Jensen focus on local alcohol license transfers in Boston and throughout the Greater Boston region.
 In that capacity, our attorneys represent local businesses such as package store proprietors, club and restaurant owners, and tavern and bar owners who require liquor licenses.
-Our liquor license attorneys know the applicable Massachusetts laws, and have appeared many times before licensing commissions, including the Boston Licensing Commission, on behalf of
+Our liquor license attorneys know the applicable Massachusetts laws, and have appeared many times before licensing commissions, including the Boston Licensing Commission, on behalf of clients

 Read More »